open-edge-insights/eii-azure-bridge/README.md

 which must be initialized.

 Primarily, you need an Azure Containter Registry instance, an Azure IoT Hub, as well as an Azure IoT Device.
+Additionally, if you wish to use the sample ONNX UDF in EIS to download a ML/DL model from AzureML, then you must follow a few steps to get this configured as well.
+For these steps, see the, "Setting up AzureML", section below.

 To create these instances, follow the guides provided by Microsoft below:

 > **NOTE:** In the quickstart guides below it is recommended that you create an
 > Azure Resource Group.
 This is a good practice as it makes for easy clean up